What's New at Community Care

-Work on the future site of a Community Health Centre at 21 Angeline St. N. in Lindsay is under way, as demolition and clearing of the site's empty building is currently taking place.
+Demolition of the former Lindsay OPP building was completed in the fall of 2017.
+The site is the future home of a new Community Health Centre at 21 Angeline St. N. in Lindsay.
 In 2013, Community Care received Ontario Ministry of Health and Long Term Care funding for the construction of a new, purpose built health centre.
 The property on Angeline Street was purchased in 2016.

 Construction of the new facility is expected to commence in 2018.
 The new facility will bring together Community Care's Lindsay-based CHC programs - primary health care, health promotion, dental care and the organization's Geriatric Specialized Assessment (GAIN) team, along with a portion of Community Care's Lindsay-based administrative staff.
 Future plans are to include moving other Lindsay based services, plus community partner programs, to the new site.